skupperproject/vanflow-specification/README.md

 | Attribute | Meaning in context |
 | --------- | ------------------ |
 | name | The process name.
 In kubernetes, this is the pod name.
+| parent | Reference to the owning SITE record.
 | imageName | The full image name for the process, including the version tag.
 | image | Reference to an IMAGE record
 | group | Reference to a PROCESS_GROUP record